TejaDurgam08/product-price-tracker/README.md

 3. Add your `credentials.json` (Google OAuth 2.0 file) to the folder.

+4. Replace the example@gmail.com with the recipient email

-4. Run the script: python tracker.py
+5. Run the script: python tracker.py

 ## License